11 Common Sense Boating Tips for Beginners

 This is vital.

-Consider what type of boating you'll be doing, and consider where you'll be doing it.
-Then ask around or do some research to figure out what's required for this to happen.
+Consider what type of boating you'll be doing and where you'll be doing it.
+Then, ask around or do some research to find out what's required for this to happen.

-The paperwork you'll need - and the cost of obtaining it - depends on whether the boat is used on rivers, canals or other waterways, whether the boat's for cruising or living on as a houseboat, the boat’s length and the duration of the license (from one day to one year).
+The paperwork you'll need—and the cost of obtaining it—depends on whether the boat is used on rivers, canals or other waterways, whether the boat is for cruising or living on as a houseboat, the boat’s length and the duration of the license (from one day to one year).
 The appropriate local boating authority may be approached for this type of license.

 For instance, let's say that you'll be sailing on an inland waterway.
 In most places, you've got to have a license and/or sailing registration issued by the appropriate navigation authority for a fee.